 When they were sitting down to write Obamacare, they never thought about whether or not it was constitutional.

-They arrived at that late after oral argument, because they didn't think that the right wing had gone that nut case until they heard oral arguments.
+They arrived at that late after oral argument because they didn't think that the right wing had gone net nut case until they heard oral arguments.

 And now, according to the New York Times, Obama's supporters are not prepared because they knew their law was constitutional.

-Now we're gonna have a bunch of fruitcakes on their right that might say it isn't.
+Now we're going to have a bunch of fruitcakes on their right that might say it isn't.

 And poor old Obama and his supporters aren't ready for this.

-So I say numerous articles like this, where they are wringing their hands.
+So, as I say, numerous articles like this, where they are wringing their hands.

-Audio sound by grab number seven is Jan Crawford, the former Jan Crawford Greenberg, so you might know her, she's CBS News.
+Grab number seven is Jan Crawford, the former Jan Crawford Greenberg.

-She was on CBS this morning, had a report about the possibility Supreme Court would overturn Obamacare.
+She was on CBS this morning at a report about the possibility Supreme Court would overturn Obamacare.

 No one really agrees.